blackravenltd/CoffeeCloud/README.md

 Multiple helpers can be defined in each file.

+### Ignoring Directories
+You can add an empty `.ignore` file in a directory to skip it and all its subdirectories during a build - this is useful for partial stacks, or when you're testing only a subset of your infrastructure.

 ## Hints and Tips

 * Convert AWS example snippets and existing AWS Cloudformation templates into Coffeescript using the excellent [js2.coffee](http://js2.coffee/).